Ripefruit

 Fetch mail less frequently

-Check to see how frequently your email account is set to fetch new mail — the less frequently it fetches, the less data (and battery) you’ll use.
+Check to see how frequently your email account is set to fetch new mail — the less frequently it fetches, the

 Go to Settings > Mail > Accounts > Fetch New Data.
 First, make sure Push is turned off if you want to save data and don’t need new emails pushed to you constantly.
 Next, see what the schedule is for Fetch at the bottom of the screen.
 If you choose Manually, then the Mail app will check for new email only when you open the app.